KAutumnrain/blog.autumnrain.cc/posts/the-status-update-zone-July-7th.md

 I still find the challenge to be in the writing, and I know I'm not exactly a good author.

 I've been mostly avoiding posting on social media for a hot while, but especially the last couple of weeks...
 I don't think people want to hear my incessant sadposting about my trivial problems
 (and, of course, complaining about it online does nothing for me), so I will keep it to myself, for now.
-Additionally, with platforms enshittifying immensely quickly, I find that navigating all of it, even with filters, to be draining.
+Additionally, with platforms enshittifying extremely fast, I find that navigating all of it, even with filters, to be incredibly draining.
 I am not a good litmus test for opinions on these things, so I will not preoffer them here (despite already doing so, basically).

 Regarding the previous post, I have started on a set of scripts for the Jabber/XMPP protocol.
 I don't have much more than boilerplate code at present, but I'm hoping to improve the seemingly-dire script/bot/daemon landscape a little at a time.
 The major issue appears to be a lack of ready-made API wrappers for some things, but I'm not that worried about it.